gastonlucca/Gaston-Portfolio/README.md

 Problem statement: ​Digital Customer Support has identified duplications in Articles and Documents, which hinder customers from easily finding specific solutions to their issues or searches.

 Goal:
 Our objective is to develop a sustainable solution aligned with Schneider data standards that compares Articles, Documents, and Links, providing accurate similarity scores based on title and response comparisons.
-Additionally, use case-oriented visualizations will highlight potential duplicates, assisting agents in the analysis and optimization of the content.
+Additionally, use-case-oriented visualizations will highlight potential duplicates, assisting agents in analyzing and optimizing the content.

 SaasS Plataform: Dataiku